gatsbyjs/gatsby/docs/docs/winning-over-engineering-leaders.md

 > Gatsby has an extremely active and communicative community with over 2,000 contributors and tens of thousands of developers building Gatsby sites.
 The process for filing issues and [contributing to Gatsby](/contributing/) is well-documented.
 [Gatsby's extensive documentation](/docs/) also includes various guides, tutorials, plugin and starter libraries, troubleshooting, and additional resources.
 Last but not least, the Gatsby open source project is supported by [Gatsby, Inc](https://www.gatsbyjs.com/). whose team is committed, full-time, to developing and maintaining Gatsby.
 Gatsby, Inc. also offers support services, training, and partnership opportunities.

 ### Our site uses a lot of dynamic content and components.
-Didn't you say Gatsby was a static site generator?
+Didn't you say Gatsby creates static sites?

 > It is, but there's more to it.
 Gatsby statically generates HTML content using React DOM and server-side APIs – it's an important part of how Gatsby delivers exceptional speed and better security.
 However, this static HTML content can then be enhanced with client-side JavaScript via React hydration.
 You can learn more about this in Dustin Schau's blog post [Beyond Static: Building Dynamic apps with Gatsby](/blog/2018-10-15-beyond-static-intro/).